← Back to Blog

 volumes:

-# Compose commands
+# Compose CLI commands

-docker compose up -d # start all services
+docker compose up -d # start all services in background

-docker compose down # stop and remove containers
+docker compose down # stop and remove containers + networks

-docker compose build --no-cache # rebuild images
+docker compose build --no-cache # rebuild all images ignoring cache

-docker compose ps # list running services
+docker compose ps # list services and their status

 Debugging Containers